VenalityXT/Anti-Cheat-Project/docs/file_integrity.md

 ## Challenges and Lessons Learned

-- Proper cryptographic handling is critical—subtle errors in signature verification can invalidate security.
+- Proper cryptographic handling is critical! subtle errors in signature verification can invalidate security.
 - Balancing security with performance requires selective hashing and possibly incremental verification.
 - Secure private key management is vital to prevent signature forgery.